- An article about UGHE was published by Politico on 1/27/19. You can read the story here.

 - Strong willingness to take initiative

-- Willingness to work nights, weekends, and long hours
+- Willingness to work long hours, when necessary

 - Meticulous attention to detail

 In your personal statement, pelase descirbe what qualities and experiences will you bring into the Center for Gender Equity, to help advance gender related research, education and advocacy.

 UGHE is a fast-paced, start-up environment with the opportunity to take on new, innovative projects.
 The total number of interns for summer 2021 is tbd.
 We are also currently working remotely at UGHE, and we anticipate that this will continue for sometime due to the global COVID-19 pandemic.